caviyacht/SodaDungeon2Mod/readme.md

 ## Core Features

-Below are the core features of the MOD and what they look like in game.
+Below are the core features of the MOD.

 ### Adventure UI